University of Waterloo: Housing and student facilities

 The university has eight student residences: the Minota Hagey Residence, UW Place, Village 1 (the university's first residence), Ron Eydt Village, Mackenzie King Village, Columbia Lake North and South, and Claudette Millar Hall.
 In addition to the eight main campus residences, students may also apply to live at any of the university's affiliated college residences.
 The first residence built was Village 1, completed in 1966.
 Ron Eydt Village was still known as Village 2 in 1995 but had been renamed by 2000.
 The largest residential village at the university is UW Place, which houses 1,300 first-year students and 350 upper-year students, while the smallest residence is the Minota Hagey Residence, which houses 70 students and is almost exclusively for upper-year students.
-In September 2010, 24.9 percent of the undergraduate population lived on campus, including 71.1 percent of first-year students.
+In September 2010, 24.9 per cent of the undergraduate population lived on campus, including 71.1 per cent of first-year students.

+The Waterloo Co‑operative Residence Inc., a non-profit student housing co-operative not affiliated with the University of Waterloo, owns 13 buildings near the university and provides housing for more than 1300 students as of 2026.
+It is the largest student housing co-operative in North America.